AsePlayer/Algorithms-and-Data-Structures/Slideshow 5 - Bucket Sort/README.md

-# Presentation 5: Bucket Sort
+# Powerpoint 5: Bucket Sort
 **By Ryan Scott and Jacob Voita**

 *This Project is our own work!*